tolitius/verter/README.md

   :at #inst "2020-09-11T00:18:03.000000000-00:00"}]
 ```

-see that last fact about the moons, but with the earlier business time?
+see that last fact about the moons, but with the earlier business time `18:03` vs. `18:04`?

 let's look at this identity (`:universe/sixty-six`) upto this business time: